Guardians vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have gone 7-8 in games they were listed as the moneyline favorite (winning 46.7% of those games).
+- The Guardians have gone 7-9 in games they were favored on the moneyline (winning 43.8% of those games).

-- Cleveland has played as moneyline favorites of -210 or shorter in just two games this season, which it lost both.
+- Cleveland has gone 1-5 (winning only 16.7% of its games) when it has played as moneyline favorites of -175 or shorter.

-- The Guardians have an implied moneyline win probability of 67.7% in this game.
+- The implied moneyline probablility for this matchup gives the Guardians a 63.6% chance to win.

-- Cleveland has combined with opponents to hit the over on the total 10 times this season for a 10-11-1 record against the over/under.
+- Cleveland has had an over/under set by bookmakers 23 times, and have combined with opponents to go over the total in 10 of those games (10-12-1).

-- The Guardians have had a spread set for just one matchup this season, and they did not cover.
+- The Guardians have had a spread set for just one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.